App football practice resumes after COVID-19 cluster reported

 The football team is preparing for a fall 2020 season that is slated to begin Saturday, Sept.
 12, when the Mountaineers host UNC-Charlotte at Kidd Brewer Stadium.
 Officials have not yet finalized game day plans for spectators, but have said they expect fan attendance to be limited.

-Earlier in the summer, App State head football coach Shawn Clark noted that the team had “a couple” of positive cases when asked by a reporter.
-Asked by the Watauga Democrat for clarification about the cases, Athletics spokesperson Joey Jones on July 10 replied, “We work closely with AppHealthCare to keep our student-athletes as safe and healthy as we possibly can.
+Earlier in the summer, App State head football coach Shawn Clark noted that the team had “a couple” of positive cases.
+Athletics spokesperson Joey Jones on July 10 said, “We work closely with AppHealthCare to keep our student-athletes as safe and healthy as we possibly can.
 Under their advice, we are not releasing any further identifying information about any students who have tested positive for COVID-19, and moving forward we will not identify their student-athlete status.”

 During a Zoom call with reporters on Aug.
 6, Clark was again asked by a reporter if the team had additional positive cases; the coach replied that reporting of cases would come from the university and the health department.